 Hut’s Hamburgers.
 807 W. Sixth St. 512-472-0693, hutsfrankandangies.com.
 This nostalgia-packed restaurant not only serves up burgers made with Texas-raised beef but also make burgers with buffalo and longhorn meat, as well as chicken and veggie burgers.
 There’s also chicken-fried steak and taco salad on the list, because Austin.

 +Il Forte.
 800 Brazos St. 512-212-9797, ilforteaustin.com.
 Wood-fired panini and about a dozen pizzas share menu space with pasta dishes like spaghetti carbonara and both beef and vegetarian lasagna.
+(NOW CLOSED)

 Irene’s.
 506 West Ave.
 512-298-0853, irenesaustin.com.
 Americana-inspired sandwiches at lunch and blue plate specials of pork chops, King Ranch chicken and more at dinner at this restaurant-bar that serves plenty of booze and runs late.